North Devon Coast Path: Minehead to Westward Ho!

-We offer three holidays from Minehead to Westward Ho!
+We offer 3 itineraries from Minehead to Westward Ho!
 Choose from 7, 8 or 9 days walking, depending on how far you want to walk each day.
 This section of the South West Coast Path follows a quieter and remote section of the trail passing through Exmoor National Park.
 You will walk over high cliffs, past sandy beaches and through ancient coastal woodland.

 This is our middle option from Minehead to Westward Ho!
 There is still a 15 mile day but this holiday splits one of the 14 mile days, Combe Martin to Woolacome, into two easier days.

 |Day 1||Travel to Minehead for your first nights accommodation|